Type A and Type B personality theory: Type A

 The hypothesis describes Type A individuals as outgoing, ambitious, rigidly organized, highly status-conscious, impatient, anxious, proactive, and concerned with time management.
-People with Type A personalities are often high-achieving "workaholics".
+People with Type A personalities are often high-achieving workaholics.
 They push themselves with deadlines, and hate both delays and ambivalence.
 People with Type A personalities experience more job-related stress and less job satisfaction.
 They tend to set high expectations for themselves, and may believe others have these same high expectations of them as well.
 Interestingly, those with Type A personalities do not always outperform those with Type B personalities.
 Depending on the task and the individual's sense of time urgency and control, it can lead to poor results when there are complex decisions to be made.
 However, research has shown that Type A individuals are in general associated with higher performance and productivity.
 Moreover, Type A students tend to earn higher grades than Type B students, and Type-A faculty members were shown to be more productive than their Type B behavior counterparts (Taylor, Locke, Lee, & Gist, 1984).

-In his 1996 book dealing with extreme Type A behavior, Type A Behavior: Its Diagnosis and Treatment, Friedman suggests that dangerous Type A behavior is expressed through three major symptoms: (1) free-floating hostility, which can be triggered by even minor incidents; (2) time urgency and impatience, which causes irritation and exasperation usually described as being "short-fused"; and (3) a competitive drive, which causes stress and an achievement-driven mentality.
+In his 1996 book, Type A Behavior: Its Diagnosis and Treatment, Friedman suggests that dangerous Type A behavior is expressed through three major symptoms: (1) free-floating hostility, which can be triggered by even minor incidents; (2) time urgency and impatience, which causes irritation and exasperation usually described as being "short-fused"; and (3) a competitive drive, which causes stress and an achievement-driven mentality.
 The first of these symptoms is believed to be covert and therefore less observable, while the other two are more overt.

 Type A people were said to be hasty, impatient, impulsive, hyperalert, potentially hostile, and angry.
-Research has also shown that Type A personalities may be used to deal with reality or avoiding difficult realizations.
-Therefore, those with Type A may use certain defenses or ways of dealing with reality to avoid difficult realizations.
-For example, one study found that the those with Type A personality are more likely to show higher levels of denial, than Type B, in stressful situations.
+Research has also shown that Type A personalities may use certain defenses or ways of dealing with reality to avoid difficult realizations.
+For example, one study found that those with Type A personality are more likely to show higher levels of denial than Type B in stressful situations.

-There are two main methods to assessing Type A behavior, the first being the SI and the second being the Jenkins Activity Survey (JAS).
-The SI assessment involves an interviewer measuring a person's emotional, nonverbal and verbal responses (expressive style).
+There are two main methods to assessing Type A behavior, the first being a structured interview (SI) developed by Friedman and Rosenman, and the second being the Jenkins Activity Survey (JAS).
+The SI assessment involves an interviewer's measuring a person's emotional, nonverbal, and verbal responses (expressive style).
 The JAS involves a self-questionnaire with three main categories: Speed and Impatience, Job Involvement, and Hard-Driving Competitiveness.

-Individuals with Type A personalities have often been linked to higher rates of coronary heart disease, higher morbidity rates, and other undesirable physical outcomes.
+Individuals with Type A personalities have often been linked to higher rates of coronary heart disease, higher morbidity rates, and other undesirable physical outcomes due to their higher levels of stress, impatience, and competitiveness.